botlabs-gg/yagpdb-docs-v2/content/docs/tools-and-utilities/self-assignable-roles.md

 {{< /callout >}}

-To set up a role menu, the related roles **have to be added to a role group**, then you invoke the command `-rolemenu create (role group name)`
+To set up a role menu, the related roles **have to be added to a role group**, then you invoke the command `-rolemenu create (role group name)`.

 The group mode and other restrictions from the role group and role still apply to the roles in the role menu.